vaibhav0000patel/DL-Melanoma-Detection-using-Attention-Maps/README.md

 To set up and run the experiment, follow these instructions:

-1. Initially, obtain the dataset using `skin_lesion_imgs_augmentation.ipynb`, necessary for the experiment.
+1. Initially, obtain the dataset using 01DataPreprocessing/skin_lesion_imgs_augmentation.ipynb`, necessary for the experiment.

 2. Compile all code cells in `Melanoma_detection_main_code.ipynb`, except for the final one.